cowprotocol/cowswap/src/cow-react/pages/PrivacyPolicy/PrivacyPolicy.md

   - Your wallet address;
   - Recipient’s wallet address;
   - Both sides of the swapped tokens;
-  - Prices.
+  - Prices;
-  - AppData hash (hash of the IPFS content pointing to the appData submitted with the intent to trade)
+  - AppData hash (hash of the IPFS content pointing to the appData submitted with the intent to trade).

 The legal basis for this processing is that it is necessary to transact successfully according to your wishes.
 The data will be stored on the Blockchain.
 Given the technological design of the blockchain, as explained above, this data will become public and it will not likely be possible to delete or change the data at any given time.